AndreMacleod/tweetclassifier/README.md

 This runs on python.
 The required packages are in requirements.txt

 To run:
-run script.py
+-run script.py
-run app.py
+-run app.py
-In the terminal (for Windows): curl -X GET -H "Content-type: application/json"  -H "Accept: application/json"  -d "{\"query\":\"TEST TWEET\"}"  "http://127.0.0.1:5000/"
+-In the terminal (for Windows): curl -X GET -H "Content-type: application/json"  -H "Accept: application/json"  -d "{\"query\":\"TEST TWEET\"}"  "http://127.0.0.1:5000/"